microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 Museums are at the cusp of an AI revolution in which cataloging and digitizing collections and finding links between artifacts is becoming easier as technology advances.
 Projects such as [In Codice Ratio](https://www.sciencedirect.com/science/article/abs/pii/S0306457321001035#:~:text=1.,studies%20over%20large%20historical%20sources.) are helping unlock the mysteries of inaccessible collections such as the Vatican Archives.
 But, the business aspect of museums benefits from ML models as well.

 For example, the Art Institute of Chicago built models to predict what audiences are interested in and when they will attend expositions.
-The goals is to create individualized and optimized visitor experiences each time the user visit the museum.
+The goal is to create individualized and optimized visitor experiences each time the user visits the museum.
 "During fiscal 2017, the model predicted attendance and admissions within 1 percent of accuracy, says Andrew Simnick, senior vice president at the Art Institute."

 https://www.chicagobusiness.com/article/20180518/ISSUE01/180519840/art-institute-of-chicago-uses-data-to-make-exhibit-choices